History of Gear: Classic Outdoor Equipment Labels

 If your main interest is in finding MODERN companies which can supply you with the fabrics and down that you need for outdoor sewing projects, click here to visit my page about that important subject!

-Classic Labels: I am developing this page full of classic, old equipment labels and readers are welcome to contribute.
+Classic Labels: I am always adding to this page of classic, old equipment labels and readers are welcome to contribute.
 Here's a label from one of the first companies in the USA to supply climbers and backpackers: it's an REI label from sometime in the 1960s, well before the era when the little climber's cooperative of Seattle exploded into a corporate giant (Recreational Equipment Inc.)..Click here for my REI page....
 You'll note the tent shown is a primitive guy-lined A-frame, and the ice axe is wooden-shafted and with the old-fashioned pick/adze-- the axe in particular is a sign that this label dates from well before REI's neighbor in Tacoma had perfected the metal-shafted axe (Larry Penberthy's MSR, aka Mountain Safety Research; click for two pages about MSR . (image contributed by Monte Dodge).

 GERRY MOUNTAIN SPORTS